-Mbabazi has been in instrument in designing short course for peace programmes and she is on the Makerere core team that teach short courses to Ugandan Police Force.
+Mbabazi has been in an instrument in designing short course for peace programs and she is on the Makerere core team that teach short courses to Ugandan Police Force.
 Mbabazi possesses conflict resolution and management skills.
-Mbabazi’s areas of interest are: Gender and Leadership, Peace and Development, Gender and Peacebuilding and Conflict Transformation.
+Mbabazi’s areas of interest are Gender and Leadership, Peace and Development, Gender and Peacebuilding, and Conflict Transformation.

 M.A.
 Music (1996) Makerere University, Uganda

 Thesis: “Comparative Study of Secular and Sacred Music of the Baganda People of Uganda”

 B.A.
 Education (Music and Economics) Honors (1991) Makerere University, Uganda

 2008 – 2012 George Mason University, USA, – Doctor of Philosophy in Conflict Analysis and Resolution

 2006 – 2008 Brandeis University, USA – Master of Arts (MA), Coexistence and Conflict Resolution

 2006 United Nations – New York, USA – International Dialogue and Mediation Training